 Shortly after the demonstration began, Interim Deputy Provost (Student Life and Learning) Fabrice Labeau came to address the protesters.
-He admitted to students that he had not actually read the email that had been sent to him regarding the demands of the petition, and vaguely referenced “procedure” numerous times to defend why the course could not be cancelled.
+He told students that he had not read the email that had been sent to him regarding the demands of the petition, and mentioned official procedure a number of times to state why the course could not be cancelled.
 In an earlier account provided by the petition, it is stated that “Fabrice Labeau claimed there was no precedent for reversing a course fee approval.”
-However, courses are often cancelled at McGill for various reasons, demonstrating that there are channels to do so within official procedure.
+(It is relevant to note that courses have been cancelled at McGill for various reasons before, and that there are channels to do so within official procedure.)
 The approval that Interim Deputy Provost Labeau referred to was deemed invalid by the Secretary-General of the Arts Undergraduate Society (AUS).
-Protesters then made it clear to Interim Deputy Provost Labeau, as well as Provost and Vice-Principal (Academic) Christopher Manfredi, that if they had not read their email, it was evident the administration ultimately did not care about student concerns or democracy.
+Protesters then stated to Interim Deputy Provost Labeau, as well as Provost and Vice-Principal (Academic) Christopher Manfredi, that if they had not read their email, it was evident the administration ultimately did not care about student concerns or democracy.

-In addition to the sit-in, protesters handed out flyers to passersby, further detailing the discriminatory treatment marginalized students would face at the border, the illegal occupation of Palestinian land by the Mount Scopus campus, and the donors to this course: the Gerald Schwartz & Heather Reisman Foundation, “[who] have funded scholarships for non-Israelis who enlist in the [Israeli] military.”
-The petition further emphasizes the impact of the course, stating, “[POLI 339] is therefore intellectually dishonest, because the source of its funding is strongly tied to the violent Israeli military occupation of Palestinian territories,” which has also been described in detail by Amnesty International.
+In addition to the sit-in, protesters handed out flyers to passersby, detailing the discriminatory treatment marginalized students would face at the border, the illegal occupation of Palestinian land by the Mount Scopus campus, and the donors to this course: the Gerald Schwartz & Heather Reisman Foundation, “[who] have funded scholarships for non-Israelis who enlist in the [Israeli] military.”
+The petition then argues that “[POLI 339] is therefore intellectually dishonest, because the source of its funding is strongly tied to the violent Israeli military occupation of Palestinian territories”.
+This has been described in detail by Amnesty International.

 One student emphasized her concerns with the course, stating, “Israel has a well-documented history of discriminating against people of colour.
 [Incoming travellers have repeatedly] been detained for long hours [and] interrogated.”
 She went on to say, “this is McGill putting their students’ […] safety at risk.
 We had the student democratic results for the AUS council show that we didn’t want to fund this course, but McGill [is] still going to promote and fund the course.”